-- It matters what type of onion you use when cooking…check out this site for more information.
+- It matters what type of onion you use when cooking…check out “Yes, It Matters What Kind of Onion You Use” for more information.
 Below you will find a chart your students can use with this site in the classroom.

 - The history, harvesting, processing/manufacturing, and storing of onions….view here on an “How it’s Made“.